-The development contribution charges per household unit of demand (HUD) for the different catchments are in Table 2.
+The development contribution charges per Household Unit of Demand (HUD) for the different catchments are in Table 2.
 Other than for transportation, the development contributions charges for each catchment varies, depending on the associated infrastructure costs for each catchment.

-For each infrastructure service (water, wastewater, stormwater and transportation) for which development contributions are required, the development contribution payable is calculated by multiplying the number of Household Unit of Demand (HUDs) generated by your development by the charge for each infrastructure service.
+For each infrastructure service (water, wastewater, stormwater and transportation) for which development contributions are required, the development contribution payable is calculated by multiplying the number of HUDs generated by your development by the charge for each infrastructure service.
 See the Determining your infrastructure impact section below for an explanation of a HUD.

-For example, a three-lot residential development in Māpua will pay three times each infrastructure services charges for the Waimea catchment, totaling \$954,760862 all up.
+For example, a residential development creating three new lots in Māpua will pay three times each infrastructure services charges for the Waimea catchment, totaling \$94,668 all up.